tenac1337/Vexa/src/components/altair/ENHANCED_EMAIL_SYSTEM.md

 Best regards,
 [Your Name]

-Sent from Pi, Created by Tarun and Sanjay Sai
+Sent from Vexa, Created by Tarun and Sanjay Sai
 ```

 ### Example 2: Friendly Introduction